caltechlibrary/pokapi/README.md

 The method `Folio.record(...)` can take any one of the following mutually-exclusive keyword arguments to identify the record to be retrieved:

 * `barcode`: retrieve the record corresponding to the given item barcode
-* `instance_id`: retrieve the record having the given Folio instance identifier
+* `instance_id`: retrieve the record having the given FOLIO instance identifier
 * `accession_number`: retrieve the record corresponding to the accession number in EDS

 Here is an example of using the method: